 While working as an emergency room nurse, I realized that there was a dearth of services for the mental health needs of the patients we cared for; this led to a change in career for me as I realized that for people to perform at their optimal best, they need to be healthy both physically and emotionally.

-To equip myself to better serve my community, I obtained a Master’s degree in General Psychology and I am presently a Doctoral student of the Department of Counseling and Psychology at Regent University, Virginia-Beach.
+To equip myself to better serve my community, I obtained a Master’s degree in General Psychology a Doctoral degree in Counseling and Psychology.

-As a board-certified Mental Health Coach and a member of the American Psychological Association (APA) and the Association of Christian Counselors (AACC), I am devoted to improving the mental well-being of individuals so that they can live their lives to the fullest and prevent the onset of mental illness.
+As a board-certified Mental Health Coach, a member of the American Psychological Association (APA) and the Association of Christian Counselors (AACC), I am devoted to improving the mental well-being of individuals so that they can live their lives to the fullest and prevent the onset of mental illness.

 Maeve Robinson is a certified substance abuse counselor currently working at a women’s recovery home.
 She has a masters degree from Liberty University and is currently a doctoral student at Regent University.
 Meave has several years of experience working with individuals dealing with substance use disorder.
 She is passionate about working with men and women who want to be free of the chains of addiction as well as trauma.